 Working with landowners to motivate and support them to manage more of their land for the benefit of wildlife and landscape conservation.

 Small, wildlife-rich areas can be just as important as big ones: by improving and connecting these little islands of nature we can help wildlife recover.

 The Central Chilterns area does have many small streams and ponds, forming the headwaters and catchment for the R Thame.

-Looking into the history of the area's traditional cherry orchards and locally developed fruit varieties, training communities to restore & manage orchards.
+Looking into the history of traditional orchards and training communities to restore and manage them

 Learn new skills, benefit from a wide range of free training and improve your knowledge of local birds, plants and butterflies.

 What could our free year-long youth programme offer you or a young person you know?

 A farmer cluster is when a group of farmers from a region form a group to discuss important issues and agree on cross-farm strategies and initiatives.

 Why is the Chilterns such a special landscape?

 The Chilterns AONB was designated to protect its special qualities including the steep chalk escarpment with areas of flower-rich downland, woodlands, commons, tranquil valleys, networks of ancient routes, villages with brick and flint buildings, and a rich history of hill forts and chalk figures such as the Whiteleaf Cross.